BMW M3 generations

-BMW M3 E92, E90 AND E93.
+BMW M3 E92, E90 and E93.

 In the autumn of 2007, BMW M launched the fourth generation BMW M3 E92 sports coupé.
 Two further launches followed in 2008, as the high-performance vehicle was made available in three body styles: the E92 Coupé, the E93 Convertible and, for the first time since the E36, as the E90 Sedan.
 Just like their predecessors, the models set new standards in terms of technology and driving dynamics.
 But one new feature in particular was to make the headlines: never before had the BMW M3 been powered by an eight-cylinder engine.